rossmoody/productidea/README.md

 # I Need a Product Idea

-1. Improve the server automation so it isn't reliant on someone refreshing every day
-2. Improve the server automation to update entries a few times a day
-3. Improve the load more functionality to not always be showing unless there actually ARE more
+1. Improve the load more functionality to not always be showing unless there actually ARE more
-4. Set up a loader for rendering
+1. Set up a loader for rendering

 ## Example object